API Management Best Practices, Tips, and Tricks: #2 How to access a context variable on body transformation using Liquid

-Liquid is an open-source template language created by Shopify and written in Ruby.
-It is the backbone of Shopify themes and is used to load dynamic content on storefronts.
+Liquid is an open‑source template language created by Shopify and written in Ruby.
+Shopify themes rely on it to load dynamic content on storefronts.

-Azure API Management uses the Liquid templating language (DotLiquid) to transform the body of a request or response.
-This can be effective if you need to reshape the format of your message completely.
-That can be accomplished using the set-body policy inside inbound, backend, outbound, or on-error policies.
+Azure API Management uses the Liquid templating language (DotLiquid) to transform request and response bodies.
+This approach works well when you need to fully reshape a message.
+You can achieve this by using the set-body policy in inbound, backend, outbound, or on‑error sections.
 For example:

 <inbound>